- Benin - Wikipedia

 Biennale Benin, continuing the projects of some organizations and artists, started in the country in 2010 as a collaborative event called "Regard Benin" In 2012, the project became a biennial coordinated by a federation of local associations

-Benin, country of western Africa The official capital is Porto-Novo, but Cotonou is Benin’s largest city, its chief port, and its de facto administrative capital
+Benin is a country of western Africa The official capital is Porto-Novo, but Cotonou is Benin’s largest city, its chief port, and its de facto administrative capital Benin was a French colony from the late 19th century until it gained independence in 1960

 - Benin - Republic of Benin - Country Profile - West Africa